 Disclosure: We may receive commissions when you click our links and make purchases.
 However, this does not influence our reviews or ratings.
 We endeavor to keep our opinions fair and balanced to help you make informed buying choices.

-Learn how to effectively use music mixing effects and audio processing plugins
+Learn how to effectively use effects and audio processing plugins.

-Learn how to apply creative and experimental strategies to define your own sound
+Apply creative and experimental strategies to define your own sound.

 Getting Creative With Audio Effects/Plugins